 Breakthrough kids are experiencing and beginning to put together their own unique story.
 They are seeking to be heard and to find others who have had similar experiences.
 Daily modules will facilitate their stories within frame works of make and break issues that TCKs face in transition.

 Teens (13 year olds to High School Graduation)

 For teens, the transition from one culture to another is complex.
 They are grieving losses, wrestling with their identity and seeking to find their own place to fit.
 The goal of the week is to provide a safe place to process where they are in their journey and to validate their experiences and feelings.
 The modules are designed to help teens process their experiences, relationships, and feelings within complex transitions.

-No Program for Young Adult Children (18 years +)
+No Program for Young Adult Children (Those who have completed High School)

 When kids return from cross-cultural experiences that are too hard to explain to others who have never “been there,” they often shut down or lock up relationally.
 Although this is also true of adults, it can be especially paralyzing or confusing for kids.
 Learning with other kids who have “been there,” along with CHIPs facilitators who put names to common reactions, often liberates and unlocks the child’s positive outlook on life and the sense of being loved and cared for by God.